trisacrypto/trisa/docs/content/testnet/rvasps.en.md

 ##### AsyncReject

 The `AsyncReject` policy simulates a synchronous rejected transaction.
 In this policy, the identity payload does not have to include the beneficiary identity, and the rVASP will respond with a pending message as in the `AsyncRepair` policy.
-The difference is that the rVASP will send an error envelope within the time window containing a TRISA rejection, indicating that the transaction has been rejected.
+The difference is that the rVASP will send a callback `Transfer` within the time window containing an TRISA rejection error, indicating that the transaction has been rejected.